-For a list of platforms, Operating Systems, and Browsers support added and deprecated, refer to the Dell Systems Software Support Matrix Version 6.5 at support.dell.com/manuals→ Software → Systems Management → Dell OpenManage Releases.
+For a list of platforms, operating systems, and browsers support added and deprecated, see the Dell Systems Software Support Matrix Version 7.0 at support.dell.com/manuals $\rightarrow$ Software $\rightarrow$ Systems Management $\rightarrow$ Dell OpenManage Releases.

 See the Server Administrator context-sensitive online help for more information on features introduced in this release.